-- i) The accounts summarise the transactions of the Fund and report on the net assets available to pay pension benefits.
+i) The accounts summarise the transactions of the Fund and report on the net assets available to pay pension benefits.
 The accounts do not take account of obligations to pay pensions and benefits which fall due after the end of the financial year.
-The actuarial present value of promised retirement benefits, valued on an International Accounting Standard (IAS) 19 basis, is disclosed in Note 2 of these accounts. - ii) Investments are shown in the Net Assets Statement at market value.
+The actuarial present value of promised retirement benefits, valued on an International Accounting Standard (IAS) 19 basis, is disclosed in Note 2 of these accounts.

+ii) Investments are shown in the Net Assets Statement at market value.
 Market valuations are as provided by the Custodian and are based on bid values as at the Net Assets Statement date.
 Values of 3rd party assets for which the JPM Pricing team cannot source values are priced using the latest accounting reports provided by the investment manager, and if this valuation point differs to year end the Net Asset Value is adjusted for any further drawdown at cost.
-Prices in foreign currencies are translated at the closing rates of exchange as at 31st March 2020. - iii) Assets and liabilities in overseas currencies are translated into Sterling at the exchange rates prevailing at the balance sheet date.
-Transactions during the year are translated at rates applying at the transaction dates.
+Prices in foreign currencies are translated at the closing rates of exchange as at 31st March 2021.

+iii) Assets and liabilities in overseas currencies are translated into Sterling at the exchange rates prevailing at the balance sheet date.
+Transactions during the year are translated at rates applying at the transaction dates. iv) The cost of administration is charged directly to the Fund partly by the Administering Authority, London Borough of Camden, and partly by the Pension Shared Service which jointly administers benefits on behalf of Camden, Wandsworth, Richmond, Waltham Forest and Merton.

-- iv) Income due from equities is accounted for on the date stocks are quoted exdividend. - v) Income from fixed interest and indexlinked securities, cash and short-term deposits is accounted for on an accruals basis. - vi) Income from other investments is accounted for on an accruals basis. - vii) The change in market value of investments during the year comprises all increases and decreases in the market value of investments held at any time during the year, including profit and losses realised on sales of investments and unrealised changes in market value. - viii) When foreign exchange contracts are in place in respect of assets and liabilities in foreign currencies, the contract rate is used.
+v) Income due from equities is accounted for on the date stocks are quoted exdividend.

+vi) Income from fixed interest and indexlinked securities, cash and short-term deposits is accounted for on an accruals basis.

+vii) Income from other investments is accounted for on an accruals basis.

+viii) The change in market value of investments during the year comprises all increases and decreases in the market value of investments held at any time during the year, including profit and losses realised on sales of investments and unrealised changes in market value.

+ix) When foreign exchange contracts are in place in respect of assets and liabilities in foreign currencies, the contract rate is used.
 Other assets and liabilities in foreign currencies are expressed in sterling at the rates of exchange ruling at year end.
-Income from overseas investments is translated into sterling at an average rate for the period. - ix) Surpluses and deficits arising on conversion are dealt with as part of the change in market values of the investments.
+Income from overseas investments is translated into sterling at an average rate for the period.

+x) Surpluses and deficits arising on conversion are dealt with as part of the change in market values of the investments.